BrainsoupFactory/moment-neural-network/README.md

 # moment-neural-network

 The moment neural network is a type of second-order artificial neural network model designed to capture the nonlinear coupling of correlated activity of spiking neurons.
 In brief, the moment neural networks extend conventional rate-based artificial neural network models by incorporating the covariance of fluctuating neural activity.
-This repository provides a comprehensive framework for simulating and training moment neural networks based on the standard workflow of pytorch.
+This repository provides a comprehensive framework for simulating and training moment neural networks based on the standard workflow of Pytorch.

+For full details see publication: https://arxiv.org/abs/2305.13982

 ## The architecture of this repository